 Belief and Fiction seeks to address questions of spiritual and religious faith, artistic world-building, cultural enclaves, and historical narratives.
 As is perhaps best exemplified by the immersive environment of Howard Finster’s Paradise Garden, Southern artists have long grappled with the dual influences of their religious heritage and their own world-building impulses.
-Stories and artist projects in this series should explore relationships between belief and fiction, attempting to understand why and how we create narratives—cultural, religious, political, or otherwise—in order to navigate our lives.
+Stories and artist projects in this series should explore relationships between belief and fiction, attempting to understand why and how we create narratives in order to navigate our lives.

 Nodes and Networks will investigate the ways physical and digital systems, cultural intersections, and interconnected webs of information provide alternative models for understanding the South’s present, history, and future.
 From online communities and virtual forums, to artists’ current attempts to hack and recode cultural circuits, to exploring how algorithms have filtered human interaction, how can thinking of our world in networked terms change our understanding of the past and interrupt our assumptions about the future?

 To submit, please send a brief proposal by email to [email protected]